Spectral properties and coding transitions of Haar-random quantum codes: Setup

 \section{Setup}

 We will discuss the encoding procedure using a standard technique for studying information-theoretic thresholds for quantum codes.
 Our objective is to encode $k$ logical qudits in a physical system $Q$ comprising $N$ qudits.
-To this end, we take a subsystem $L$ containing $k$ qudits, and initialize it in a maximally entangled state $\ket{\Phi_{RL}}$ with an auxiliary $k$-qudit ``reference'' system $R$.
+To this end, we take a subsystem $L$ containing $k$ qudits, and place each of the $k$ qudits in a generalized Bell pair with a qudit of the ``reference'' system $R$, producing the state $\ket{\Phi_{RL}}$.
 The other $N-k$ qudits in $Q$ (subsystem $A$) are initialized in an arbitrary pure state $|0\rangle_{A}$.
 To this initial state, we apply a random encoding unitary $U$ on $Q$ sampled from the Haar measure.
 The resulting encoded pure state on $RQ$ is

 as shown in~\autoref{fig:noisy-encoding}.
 Its reduced density matrix on $Q$, denoted $\rho_Q$, is the maximally mixed state on the code space, which is a random $q^k$-dimensional subspace of the physical Hilbert space.